flindersuni/DeepThoughtHPC-docs/docs/source/storage/storageusage.rst

 /Local
 =========

 Local is the per-node, high speed flash storage that is specific to each node.
-When running a job, you want to run your data-sets on /local if at all possible - its the quickest storage location on the HPC.
-You MUST clean-up /local once you are done.

 ^^^^^^^^^^^^^^^^^^^^^^^^^
 What to Store in /local
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 Only *transient files* should live on /local.
 Anything that your job is currently working on can be on /local.
 Once your job has finished with these files, they should be copied (or moved) to /scratch.
-The directory you were working in on /local should then cleaned, removing all files from your job.
+The directory you were working in on /local should then cleaned, removing all files from your job - is you use the automatic SLURM created directories, then this is done for you.